todd-herbert/heltec-eink-modules/docs/XBitmapTutorial/3color.md

 When selecting an image, it pays to remember the limations of E-INK displays.
 Pixels are either ON or OFF, there is no inbetween.

-In this tutorial, I am using a *Heltec 2.13" Red V2 Display*, which has a size of 122px x 250px and 3 Colors: White, Black, and Red.
+In this tutorial, I am using a *Heltec 2.13" Red V2 Display* (QYEG0213RWS800), which has a size of 122px x 250px and 3 Colors: White, Black, and Red.
 From this point I will talk about these colors, but the process is the same if your display is yellow, or any other color.

 In this tutorial I will be using [this image](https://pixabay.com/photos/macaw-parrot-bird-fly-wings-209128/) from pixabay.

 ![tutorial image source](https://github.com/todd-herbert/heltec-eink-modules/blob/main/docs/XBitmapTutorial/3C_source.png?raw=true)
 ## Resize Image
-Your image can be either fullscreen on cover just a small part; the process is the same.
+Your image can be either fullscreen, or cover just a small part; the process is the same.

 Purely for design purposes, I am cropping the most interesting part of my tutorial image with *Image* -> *Crop to Selection*